psu-epl/psu-epl.github.com/doc/equip/testing/ETL/bhm-microscope/index.md

 ## Machine Safety
 - Do not switch the tungsten bulb on at high intensity.
 - Using this machine for long periods of time can create eye strain.
+- Do not loosen the tension adjustment ring too much because the stage drops and the find adjustment knobs slip easily.
+-

 ## How to Get Help
 Ask an ETL Manager if you have any questions.